fanxipang/crypto-overview/docs/Asymmetric_Encryption.md

 <u>**Exercise 1:**</u>

->  _Check out an open source project which implements ECDSA and try to use this first.
-After that, take a look at its implementation._
+>  _Check out an open source project which implements ECDSA in Python and try to use this first.
+After that, take a quick look at its implementation._

 #### 2. ECIES